How to Find Bibles and Scripture Resources

 Most languages that have digital Scripture available can be found on one or more of these sites:

-• YouVersion’s Bible app (also available at Bible.com) has over 3000 versions in over 2000 languages.
+• YouVersion’s Bible app (also available at Bible.com) has over 3300 versions in almost 2200 languages.
 Many versions can be downloaded from the app for offline use.
-The site and app also have over 60 interface languages.
+The site and app also have almost 70 interface languages.

 Most languages where Scripture is available digitally are available on both of these sites but for now there are still some available on one and not the other.